Frequently Asked Questions

 You will receive a contract for the duration of each posting.
 Therefore, you will be expected to make your own arrangements between assignments.

-You can apply as soon as you have definite availability dates, but we ask that you do not do so more than two or three months before your earliest availability.
+You can apply as soon as you have the required skills for the position and when you have definite availability dates, but we ask that you do not do so more than two or three months before your earliest availability.

 Life In the field

-In most projects, you will be living and working in stressful conditions without many of the things you may take for granted at home.
-Please watch this short video and reflect on why you want to work for MSF before starting your application.
+In most projects, you will be living and working in stressful conditions without many of the things you may take for granted at home..
+There is no video link.

 Living conditions vary from one place to another.
 MSF makes an effort to provide appropriate living conditions that enhance the success of its programmes and take into account local living standards.
 In regular missions, we try to give each expatriate staff member a single room.
 The common areas (kitchen, dining room, etc.) are shared with other members of the team.
 However, on emergency missions living conditions might sometimes be more basic.